sjnj/sjnj.github.io/_posts/2014-3-3-Hello-World.md

 $$E[x^t x] \simeq \frac{1}{n-1} X^t X = P^t D P$$

-The change of basis matrix, $$P$$, satisfies $$P^t P =\mathbb{I}$$, thus it is a matrix representation of the orthogonal group $O(m)$, this is the group of rotations, reflexions and combinations of them.
+The change of basis matrix, $$P$$, satisfies $$P^t P =\mathbb{I}$$, thus it is a matrix representation of the orthogonal group $$O(m)$$, this is the group of rotations, reflexions and combinations of them.
 Due to this, we can see the matrix as a rotation in a m dimensional space from the dataset coordinates (variables) into a new system of coordinates in which the coordinates are <span style="color:red">linearly</span> independent.